- What’s On

 Volume 1, The Balkans & Turkey

-Since his young years, the author has been roving around the Near East, a region for which he has developed a true passion, capturing its inhabitants and architectures along the way.
+Since his adolescence, the French photographer has been roving around the Near East, a region for which he has developed a true passion, capturing its inhabitants and architectures along the way.

-During his travels—totaling more than one million kilometres, with his own 4WD CAR—he has also come across many rare, curious and often antique vehicles along tracks as well as motorways.
-A driver amongst drivers, he shares a certain kinship with all those whose occupation is linked to the road and its vehicles: truck drivers, mechanics of all kinds, rest stop owners or simply travelling salesmen.
+During his travels—totalling more than one million kilometres, with his own four-wheel drive car—he has also come across many rare, curious and often antique vehicles along.
+A driver among drivers, he shares a certain kinship with all those whose occupation is linked to the road and its vehicles: truck drivers, mechanics of all kinds, rest stop owners or travelling salesmen.

-The photographer is particularly drawn by the powerful aesthetic of bonnets, bumpers, radiator grills or schnorkels of big American, Russian, or German trucks.
-The nostalgic charms of old lorries, battered by a long and arduous life of use, but lovingly maintained and decorated by their drivers triggers within him a sense of profound affection; even when reduced to wrecks, they still emanate a timeless beauty which seems to have escaped the ravages of the years.
+Veysseyre is particularly drawn by the powerful aesthetic of bonnets, bumpers, radiator grills or schnorkels of big American, Russian, or German trucks.
+The nostalgic charms of old lorries, battered by a long and arduous life, but lovingly maintained and decorated by their drivers, gives him a sense of profound affection; even when reduced to wrecks, they still emanate a timeless beauty which seems to have escaped the ravages of the years.

-In this first volume devoted to vehicles encountered in the Balkans and Turkey, the reader will discover all kinds of little known wheeled contraptions in their original state.
-A second volume (due in 2018) will be devoted to vehicles found in the Caucasus, Central Asia, Mesopotamia and Iran.
+This first volume isdevoted to vehicles encountered in the Balkans and Turkey, with all kinds of little known wheeled contraptions in their original state.
+A second volume will be devoted to vehicles found in the Caucasus, Central Asia, Mesopotamia and Iran.